vbrusca/GenAsm/README.md

 # GenAsm: Intro

+** Includes a free book on how to write your own ARM Thumb-1 assembler in Java. **

 An extensible assembler project with an ARM Thumb-1 instruction set example implementation.
 This project is meant as a learning tool to help people understand how to write an assembler.
 The assembler uses multiple scans to simplify the amount of work done in each scan.
 It also generates a